We’re always asking the question what does this mean in a larger context #RDA24

 STEVE: So this was just a whole excuse to get some free lunch?

 Julie explains it’s all about purchasing power and explaining the currency market.
-She goes, well, in New York as well as London you can buy eight [dumplings] for $10.
-You can actually get six Xiaolongbao in Hong Kong, but in New York you can only get four… in Tokyo you can actually get eight xiaolongbao.
-So that explains the whole currency difference and why carry trades were popular and were the vehicle that the people gravitated toward.
+She goes, well, in New York or London you can buy eight [dumplings] for $10.
+If you can buy the Xiaolongbao cheaper in Hong Kong and sell them in New York you make a profit.
+That explains the whole currency difference and why Carry Trades were popular.
 The Xiaolongbao becomes a huge feature in our telling of this.
-Our producer actually ran out to get Xiaolongbao dumplings… I ended up having a conversation about Xiaolongbao and explaining the story through Xiaolongbao dumplings.
+Our producer ran out to get Xiaolongbao so we could explain the story through the dumplings.
+It’s one of my favorite episodes because it was a lot of fun to do it.

-STEVE: Not only are you making me hungry, you’re making me want to listen to the podcast.\
+STEVE: Not only are you making me hungry, you’re making me want to listen to the podcast.

 OANH: We’re always constantly asking the question, what does this mean in a larger context?
 Why would somebody in New York or India care.